What to Expect at Yoga Classes

 Some Yoga Fun

-I loved this from a previous year's Sculpture by the Sea, but we won't be doing it in class, at least not for a while!
+I loved this from Sculpture by the Sea a few years ago, but we won't be doing this, at least not for a while!